A-DBN/JSLibrary/README.md

 ## Installation

-You can install DynamicUtils using npm or yarn:
+You can install Dynamic-Utils using npm or yarn:

 ```bash
 npm install dynamic-utils